 Quest's Project SEARCH is a one-year, unpaid training program that provides competitive employment opportunities to high school students with disabilities.
 Project SEARCH is modeled after a national high school transition program founded in Cincinnati that places students in internships at local businesses.
 They obtain work skills and training with the goal of eventually securing employment in non-traditional jobs for people with disabilities.

-For more information, contact Daniel Mercedes, Project SEARCH Manager, via email.
+For more information, contact Allan Crosby, Project SEARCH Manager, via email.

 Quest’s Adult Day Training (ADT) Centers